About Climate Health Education Project (CHEP)

 CHEP is a project of the New Haven Leon Sister City Project.

-The Climate Health Education Projects (CHEP) currently has high school interns leading climate education in seven area high schools: Co-op, Hopkins, ESUMS, Career, Sacred Heart Academy, Wilbur Cross, and High School in the Community.
+The Climate Health Education Projects (CHEP) currently has high school interns leading climate education in five area high schools: Career, Hopkins, ESUMS, Amistad, and Common Ground.